CCJY/interview-accountapi/README.md

 I started Go for the first time.
 It was interesting because it was a little different from other languages that I used before.

 For more details, I have used the latest version of Golang (1.19) and tried to make it general for other projects.
 The sources in the pkg/client are general library, and the Form3 client in the examples is the result of using them. when I made this project, As I am starting Go for the first time, I decided to try generic programming supported from 1.18.
 I tried to make the request and response data generic.

-### What I expect in microservices environments

-In terms of microservices environments, data may or may not be sent or received for unexpected reasons.
-It should require implement a retry function on the client side to increase the transmission probability.
-In addition, in order to reduce unnecessary traffic, it is necessary to check in advance whether data is valid on the client side.
-Additionally, in a microservices environment, distributed message queues should be used to guarantee the requested data; it can use things like Kafka, Nats and Redis.
-Also, it can be used common event delivery methods like CloudEvents with Knative to communicate between services and use pub/sub.
-Container cold start and warm start in Cloud with Kubernetes environment will also have an impact in microservices environment.
+In addition, I included my app in `docker-compose.yml` and passed the tests I implemented by docker-compose up.

-## Form3 Take Home Exercise
+# Summary for Form3 Take Home Exercise
+Here is a summary of some of the home exercise.

 <details><summary>Directory Structure</summary>

 <p>